Linked Open Data

 Support Core Functionality

-Currently, Ex Libris is developing the capabilities needed for Alma customers to upload, store, manage, and search records cataloged as linked data, which will also enrich fulfillment workflows.
+Currently, Ex Libris has developed the capabilities needed for Alma customers to upload, store, manage, and search records cataloged as BIBFRAME work and instance.

-Library staff members will be able to search for creative work or any instance of it, as both works and instances will be part of the catalog.
-The instances will also be accessible for related inventory, as bibliographic records are related to inventory categories such as holdings and portfolios.
+Library staff members will be able to search for a work or any instance of it, as both works and instances will be part of the catalog.
+The instances are accessible for related inventory, as bibliographic records are related to inventory categories such as holdings and portfolios.

-All standard fulfillment workflows will be the same at the inventory level.
-In later phases, there will be more options incorporating instance records.
+All standard fulfillment workflows are the same at the inventory level.
+In later phases, there will be more options to incorporate BIBFRAME item records.

 Info Card in Metadata Management

 One of the advantages of using Linked Open Data is the ability to provide an enriched display, with more information on linked entities and related resources made available via URIs.
-We plan to add this capability to Alma's staff search and part of the Authority selection in the Metadata Editor, using the Linked Open Data information from external sources, such as Wikidata.
+This capability has been added to Alma's New all titles staff search and is part of the Authority selection in the Metadata Editor, using the Linked Open Data information from external sources, such as Wikidata, and supporting multiple authorities through VIAF clusters.

 Import

-In the future, Ex Libris will also include the bulk import of Linked Open Data from relevant sources through various workflows, such as acquisitions, migration, and integration with other metadata sources.
-The support will be for existing formats converted to or from linked data and for Linked Open Data formats in an end-to-end workflow.
-This will allow libraries to choose to work with Linked Open Data regardless of their vendors’ move to these formats.
+In the future, Ex Libris will also support full catalog import of Linked Open Data from relevant sources through various workflows, such as acquisitions, migration, and integration with other metadata sources.
+The support will be for existing formats converted to or from linked open data and for native Linked open data records in an end-to-end workflow.
+This will allow libraries to choose to work in a full linked open data sustainable eco-system or with converted Linked Open Data records regardless of their vendors’ move to these formats.

 Local and Global Interoperability via Export and Publishing